cslarsen/lyn/README.rst

 Lyn has been verified to work on Python versions 2.6, 2.7, 3.3 and 3.4.

-The source code is on GitHub: https://github.com/cslarsen/lyn/
-Releases are uploaded to PyPI: https://pypi.python.org/pypi/lyn/
+The source code is on GitHub at https://github.com/cslarsen/lyn/ and releases are uploaded to PyPI at https://pypi.python.org/pypi/lyn/.

 *"Lyn"* is the Norwegian word for "lightning".